Shop MagsBC

 The applicants who are eligible for the competition are Canadian publishers in digitally published brands.
 This includes consumer and B2B digital magazines, digital newspapers and other digital journalism.
 There are 23 award categories in total, some for individual creators and some for teams.

-Applications are accepted from the beginning of December until the end of January.
+Applications are accepted from the beginning of December until the end of January, with the exception of the DPA Leadership Award and Emerging Excellence Awards accepting entries until March 1st, 2024.
 The fee for entering a competition is $125 or $110 for early applicants.
 The Gold winners in individual categories will receive a $500 cash prize but not all categories have cash prizes.
 Visit Site

 • Greg Younging Undergraduate Award in Publishing Studies (SFU Publishing / ABPBC): At least one award, valued at a minimum of $1,000, will be granted annually in any term to an undergraduate student at SFU who meets the following criteria: